scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLAuditor.md

 ### Private key and certificate requirements

-When you use PKI for authentication, you must make sure that private keys and certificates that you register to ScalarDL Ledger and ScalaDL Auditor match the following requirements.
+When you use PKI for authentication, you must make sure that private keys and certificates that you register to ScalarDL Ledger and ScalaDL Auditor match the following requirements:

 ```console
 Algorithm       : ECDSA